 Under the Revolver, the Borrowers may borrow in United States Dollars ("USD"), Euros, British Pounds Sterling or another currency approved by the Lenders.
-Borrowed amounts bear interest at a rate per annum equal to the sum of (a) the highest of (i) the Federal Funds Rate plus ^{1/2} of 1.00%, (ii) the rate of interest in effect for such day as publicly announced from time to time by Bank of America as its "prime rate," and (iii) the Eurocurrency Rate plus 1.00%, plus (b) an amount between 0.50% per annum and 1.25% per annum, based upon the Borrowers' and their subsidiaries' Consolidated Leverage Ratio.
+Borrowed amounts bear interest at a rate per annum equal to the sum of (a) the highest of (i) the Federal Funds Rate plus $\frac{1}{2}$ of 1.00%, (ii) the rate of interest in effect for such day as publicly announced from time to time by Bank of America as its "prime rate," and (iii) the Eurocurrency Rate plus 1.00%, plus (b) an amount between 0.50% per annum and 1.25% per annum, based upon the Borrowers' and their subsidiaries' Consolidated Leverage Ratio.
+Eurocurrency loans bear interest at LIBOR plus an amount between 1.50% and 2.25% per annum, based upon the Borrowers' and their subsidiaries' Consolidated Leverage Ratio.